victorbruce/ecommerce-product/README.md

 I started by structuring the project folder and installing the essential packages to get me started.

-Next, I defined by base styling as defined in the style guide which was part of the project starter pack.
+Next, I defined the base styling as defined in the style guide which was part of the project starter pack.

 To make things easier, I started with the desktop view design by building and testing each component at a time while striving for responsiveness on the mobile viewport.